 Top Universities in Delaware

-The Delaware College of Art and Design is accredited by the Middle States Commission on Higher Education (MSCHE) and the National Association of Schools of Art and Design (NASAD).
-It was founded through a creative partnership between Pratt Institute and the Corcoran College of Art and Design.
+The Delaware College of Art and Design (DCAD) stands out as a specialized institution dedicated to the arts.
+DCAD is accredited by both the Middle States Commission on Higher Education (MSCHE) and the National Association of Schools of Art and Design (NASAD), underscoring its credibility and commitment to maintaining high academic standards.
+Founded through a unique partnership between Pratt Institute and the Corcoran College of Art and Design, DCAD is recognized for its strong arts education programs and its role in cultivating creative talent in the state.

 List of colleges and universities in Delaware: